 While everyone says cauliflower ears are cool and love the memes, I doubt anyone is really looking forward to developing them.
 There’s a reason why all those wrestlers wear ear guards – cauliflower ears are not fun.
 Given how similar No-Gi BJJ is to wresting, particularly in terms of gripping and escaping, ear guards are a smart choice to help you avoid the painful process of draining your ears after practice.

-A great ear guard to start with, Matman’s ear guard is as soft as described.
+A great ear guard to start with, Venum’s Kontact Evo ear guard is soft as described.
 It helps protect your ears while keeping you perfectly comfortable all the time.
 The ear guard is completely adjustable and sits tightly in place once you find the perfect fit.

 Ultrasoft neoprene panels ensure high-level protection, plus feature moisture-wicking properties.
 Very importantly, the ear guard does not impede your ability to hear, thanks to the use of modern technology in the design.
-Moreover, the material guarantees breathability and has anti-microbial properties.
-Available in four different color versions, and two main sizes (adult and youth) given the adjustment options.
+Moreover, the smooth outer fabric reduces skin irritation.
+Molded shells guarantee a maximal level of protection.
+Does not hinder training experience.

 This ear guard is slightly different than the neoprene headgear before.
 It is simpler in design, yet offers even more protection.
 It is a piece of NO-Gi gear for people that really like to go all-out when grappling.
 Once again, it is fully adjustable and easy to set up to your liking.

 The material guarantees comfort and the design is minimalistic, meaning you’re not wearing a helmet, but just ear guards with straps.
 The protective panels contain special GEL technology that cushions even the hardest blows.
 Extremely lightweight and available in three different colors.
 One size fits all.